markgw/uh-nlp2021/docs/week2/index.md

-# Week 2: NLU Pipeline and Evaluation
+# Week 2: NLU Pipelines

 Carry out all the exercises below and submit your answers [on Moodle](https://moodle.helsinki.fi/course/view.php?id=44338).
 Also submit a single Python file containing your full implementation.

-## Part 1: Questions from the lectures
+## Exercise 1: Questions from the lectures

 ### Question 1.1